 Each Bachelor in Music Production candidate is required to present a 3-song body of work showcasing their acquired expertise.
 The goal of this course is for the student to complete a musical "show case" highlighting their skills and abilities.
-Each student will review the work with the instructor on a weekly basis.
-The finished projects will be presented to a panel of faculty, on campus, in a recording studio setting.
+Each student will review the work will be presented to a panel of faculty, on campus, in a recording studio setting.